Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » Butterfly Pea Tea – Easy Herbal Drink Recipe

 How to Make Butterfly Pea Tea

-Photo of all ingredients of butterfly pea flower tea in a pot.
+Photo process of putting all the ingredients for butterfly pea tea in a pot.

 STEP 1.
 Rinse the pandan leaves and lemongrass.
-Trim into shorter pieces; lightly bruise the lemongrass and (optional) tie pandan into knots for easy straining.
+Cut into shorter pieces; lightly bruise the lemongrass (optional, for more aroma).
 Add butterfly pea flowers, pandan, lemongrass, and rock sugar to a pot (Image 1).
+Pour in the water.

 Pro Tips

-Serve this stunning blue tea alongside sweet treats like Salted Egg Yolk Pastry, Castella Pandan Cake, or chewy Ube Mochi Pancakes for a beautiful dessert pairing.
+Serve this stunning blue tea alongside sweet treats like Salted Egg Yolk Pastry, Taiwanese Pineapple Cake, Castella Pandan Cake, or chewy Ube Mochi Pancakes for a beautiful dessert pairing.

-It’s also perfect with savory snacks such as Shrimp Balls, crispy Fried Meatballs, Pork Shu Mai, Gyoza, or golden Fried Wontons.
-The light, floral flavor of the tea balances out richer bites and makes the whole spread feel extra special.
+It also pairs wonderfully with savory bites such as Shrimp Balls, crispy Fried Meatballs, Pork Shu Mai, Gyoza, or golden Fried Wontons.
+The light, floral flavor helps balance richer dishes and refresh your palate.

 FAQs about Butterfly Pea Tea